Bus Safety

 • Wait at the bus stop and not across the street.

-• Stand at least three to five giant steps back from the curb.
+• Stand at least five giant steps (about 10 feet) back from the curb.

 • Younger kids should walk to the bus stop with someone older and more responsible.